-Problems influencer marketers are facing
+Payment problems influencer marketers are facing

+The reality is influencer costs do vary wildly.
+An influencer just starting out might accept free gifts, while the biggest creators are working on multi-million dollar deals.
 Costs even vary with the same influencer.
-Someone might work with a larger brand for free one day because they believe it has value, then ask for hundreds of dollars for a post the next day from someone else.
+Someone might work with a larger brand for free one day because they believe it has value, then ask for hundreds of dollars for a post the next day from a different brand.

 Negotiating terms is a daunting task when there are this many unknowns and moving parts.